anmolitor/protoc-gen-elm/README.md

 - Accepting int64 in Number format ✔️
 - Accepting floats/doubles in Exponent Notation ✔️
 - Encoding/Decoding Timestamps in ISO Format ✔️
-- Encoding/Decoding Durations in fractional second-based format ❌
+- Encoding/Decoding Durations in fractional second-based format ✔️
 - Encoding/Decoding `google.protobuf.Struct` as a JSON object ✔️
 - Encoding/Decoding `google.protobuf.ListValue` as a JSON list ✔️
 - Encoding/Decoding `google.protobuf.ListValue` as a JSON list ✔️
 - Encoding/Decoding `google.protobuf.NullValue` as JSON null ✔️
 - Encoding/Decoding `google.protobuf.Empty` as `{}` ✔️
 - Encoding/Decoding `google.protobuf.Value` into/from any JSON object ✔️
-- Encoding/Decoding `google.protobuf.FieldMask` as list of field names instead of field numbers ❌
+- Encoding/Decoding `google.protobuf.FieldMask` as a comma-seperated list of dot-seperated field names ✔️
 - Special support for `google.protobuf.Any` ❌

 ## Grpc Dev Tools